SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Printing Formatted Text in Python

-In Python there are **several ways** to print **formatted text**, i.e. text, combined with numbers, values of variables and expressions.
+In Python, there are **several ways** to print **formatted text**, i.e. text, combined with numbers, values of variables, and expressions.
 We have already encountered some of them, but let's look at the issue in more detail.

 ### Printing with Commas